 \subsection{Semantic Effect of Uniform Substitution}

-The main ingredients for the soundness proof of uniform substitution are \rref{lem:unisubs_term} and \ref{lem:unisubs_fml_prog} below.
+The key ingredients for proving soundness of uniform substitution are \rref{lem:unisubs_term} and \ref{lem:unisubs_fml_prog} below.
 They prove that the effect of the syntactic transformation applied by uniform substitution can be equally mimicked by semantically modifying the interpretation of function and predicate symbols, and program constants.
 This adjoint interpretation $\interadj[w]$ for interpretation $\inter$ and state~$\pstate{w}$ changes how symbols are interpreted according to their syntactic replacements in the substitution $\usubs$.

-{\anysort_\textnormal{arg}} \begin{definition}[Adjoint substitution] For an interpretation $\inter$ and a state $\pstate{w}$, the \emph{adjoint interpretation} $\interadj[w]$ changes the meaning of function, predicate, and program symbols according to the substitution $\usubs$ evaluated in state $\pstate{w}$ as follows:
+{\anysort_\textnormal{arg}} \begin{definition}[Adjoint substitution] For interpretation $\inter$ and state~$\pstate{w}$, the \emph{adjoint interpretation} $\interadj[w]$ changes the meaning of function and predicate symbols, and program constants according to the substitution $\usubs$ evaluated in state~$\pstate{w}$:

 \end{definition}

 We follow the observation for \dGL \cite{DBLP:conf/cade/Platzer19} that the more liberal one-pass substitution requires stronger coincidence between the substitution and the adjoint on neighborhoods of the original state.
 Where the \dGL soundness proof has succeeded by a neighborhood semantics of state on taboos, the \dLCHP proof succeeds with a generalization to a neighborhood semantics of state and communication on taboos.
 The neighborhood of a state consists of its variations: